 10) The Wolverine***

 This is the movie that should have been one of the best.
 Wolverine goes to Japan and fights against Samurai.
 Only he doesn’t.
 He never fights them.
 The movie uses the Japan setting to get as many references in as it can find (the atomic bombs of Hiroshima and Nagasaki, the Yakuza – Japanese gangsters,) but what we want to see is Wolvie fight the samurai or fight ninjas, and we don’t really get either of those things.
 This movie has an interesting story, about experimentation and the possibility of losing one’s powers.
-But the lack of mutant characters (a villain named Viper is forced in there just to have some,) and the lack of cool action, certainly don’t do it any favors.
+But the lack of mutant characters (a villain named Viper is forced in there just to have one,) and the lack of cool action, certainly don’t do it any favors.

 11) X-Men Apocalypse **1/2

 This one is a pretty bad movie.
 The first half is fine, but boy does it fall apart by the end.
 There are a small handful of positives.
 Seeing the young, new mutants is kind of fun (new versions of Cyclops, Jean Grey, and Storm.)
 And seeing the characters who make up Appocalypse’s four horsemen is also kind of cool, (even if most of them are actually supposed to good guys…Storm, Psylocke, Arc Angel…only Magneto is an actual villain, of the whole bunch.)
 But that’s about it.
 Days of Future Past, (the previous movie in the series,) combined the characters from First Class with the original versions and actors, of these characters from the first X-Men movie series.
 How do you top that?
 This movie tries to do it by combining the characters of First Class with new versions of the classic characters from the original films.
 Characters like Storm, Cyclops, Jen Grey, and even Night Crawler.
 Just giving us new versions of them.
 It doesn’t work.
 Especially when the villain, (Apocalypse, played by Oscar Isaac,) is so awful.
 Apocalypse is supposed to be huge, not the size of a regular man.
 Maybe the movie could have started by at least getting that one right.